OctopusDeploy/docs/docs/packaging-applications/creating-packages/nuget-packages/using-octo.exe.md

 The **pack** command turns any folder into a NuGet or Zip package - plain and simple!

-## Packaging your application from a folder {#UsingOcto.exe-Packagingyourapplicationfromafolder}
+## Packaging Your Application From a Folder {#UsingOcto.exe-Packagingyourapplicationfromafolder}

 :::hint
 In Octo.exe version 3.3.8 we have expanded the functionality of the `pack` command to allow creating **zip** packages in addition to **NuGet** packages.
 [Learn more](/docs/packaging-applications/creating-packages/creating-zip-packages.md).